jeffatoptics/jeffatoptics.github.io/README.md

 This is just a link page.

-if i have some words to say, i will put them into 🔗[my daily note](https://jeffatoptics.github.io/jeffblog)
+If i have some words to say, i will put them into 🔗[my daily note](https://jeffatoptics.github.io/jeffblog)

+---

+### 📖 My philosophy:

+- focus: get into a flow state

+- brave: make mistakes and then fix it.

+- jogging: refreshing myself

-### 🍻 for the wonderful world!
+### 🍻 for this wonderful world!